etherbiln/The_World_of_Crypto/README.md

 # The World of Crypto - Technical Documentation

 ## Overview
 **The World of Crypto** is a decentralized, blockchain-based exploration game where players travel across Earth, solve culturally themed questions, and earn rewards through NFTs and tokens.
-Built on Ethereum/Polygon, the game integrates smart contracts for secure ownership, transactions, and rewards.
+Built on Ethereum, the game integrates smart contracts for secure ownership, transactions, and rewards.

 ---